Shaw Lane A.F.C.

 Shaw Lane Association Football Club was a football club based in Barnsley, South Yorkshire.
-They most recently played in the Northern Premier League Premier Division, at level 7 of the English football league system.
+They played in the Northern Premier League Premier Division, at level 7 of the English football league system.

 History

 Although formed in 2012, the club traces its history to 1991.
 That year, an U11 team was formed at the Shaw Lane sports complex in Barnsley.
 The next decade saw the club gradually expand and in 2004 they became part of the Shaw Lane Community Sports Association.
 The senior team merged with Worsbrough Common F.C. in 2011 to form Aquaforce Barnsley F.C., taking Worsbrough's Sheffield & Hallamshire County Senior League Division One place and winning promotion to the Premier Division in 2012.
 Aquaforce Barnsley then merged with Barugh F.C., another ailing local team, to form Shaw Lane Aquaforce.

 In their first season, the club won the Sheffield and Hallamshire County Senior League Premier Division, winning promotion to the Northern Counties East League (NCEL) Division One.
 A year later, their rise continued when they finished runners-up in the NCEL Division One, winning promotion to the Premier Division.
 This was followed by the club winning the Premier Division in the 2014–15 season and gaining promotion to the Northern Premier League (NPL) Division One South.

 The club's first season in the NPL ended with a second-place finish, with the team missing out on promotion after losing in the end of season play-offs.
 In the middle of 2016, the club was renamed as simply Shaw Lane in order to comply with FA regulations which prohibit the use of sponsored names above a certain level.
 They went on to win the 2016/17 Division One South championship to clinch their fifth promotion in seven years, and completed a league and cup double by beating Frickley Athletic in the final of the Sheffield & Hallamshire Senior Cup to win competition for the first time.

-In the 2017-18 season, they reached their 1st FA Cup proper with a 2-1 win over Barrow and lost 1-3 to Mansfield Town.
+In the 2017–18 season, they reached their 1st FA Cup proper with a 2–1 win over Barrow and lost 1–3 to Mansfield Town.

 On 8 June 2018 the club's first team withdrew from football.